Truck mix Truck Tralier Truck Truck Truck JCB

 Solid Timber Flooring

-Solid timber flooring is also known as plank flooring which uses timber planks of size 75 to 200 mm wide with tongue-and-groove joints.
+Solid timber flooring is also known as plank flooring, which uses timber planks of size 75 to 200 mm wide with tongue-and-groove joints.
 This type of floor is for basement or ground floors.
 Solid timber flooring consists of a sub-floor of cement concrete (1:3:6) and the main floor of timber planks.
 The floor-laying procedure is as follows:

-- Wooden Fillets: When the cement concrete sub-floor is still wet and has not hardened, well-treated timber fillets 100 mm X 40 mm made from the heartwood of hardwood species shall be flushed with the top of the sub-floor.
+2. Wooden Fillets: When the cement concrete sub-floor is still wet and has not hardened, well-treated timber fillets 100 mm X 40 mm made from the heartwood of hardwood species shall be flush with the top of the sub-floor.
 For floors where the springing effect is desired, such as dance floors, the timber fillets shall be raised by about 8 mm above the sub-floor level.
-The fillets shall be laid along the short span, spaced 600 mm on centres and embedded minimum of up to one-third of the depth of the sub-floor as shown in Figure 8 to protect planks from dampness.
+The fillets shall be laid along the short span, spaced 600 mm on centres and embedded a minimum of up to one-third of the depth of the sub-floor as shown in Figure 8 to protect planks from dampness.

 Parque floors